sysdiglabs/gcp-workshop-sysdig/instructions/en.md

 **Hands on**

+As part of this lab, a set of images have been stored in a Google Artifact Registry.
+We want Sysdig Registry Scanner to scan all those images (and any new image) periodically in an automatic way.

 Installing the agent is as easy as executing a helm command, but we need to configure a *service account* first so that our agent can access to registry images.

 A *service account* has been created for that purpose.
 Let's generate a JSON token